 The business reality is changing, and the ability to plan effectively for the future, make sound strategic decisions, and adopt and foster an agile enterprise is becoming more valuable by the day.
 The sooner you act on it, the more advantage you have over your competition.

-Marc Lankhorst is managing consultant and chief technology evangelist at Bizzdesign.
-He contributes to Bizzdesign’s vision, market development, consulting, and coaching on digital business design and enterprise architecture.
-He also spreads the word on the ArchiMate® language for enterprise architecture modeling, the Open Group standard of which he has managed the development.
+Marc contributes to Bizzdesign’s vision, market development, consulting, and coaching on digital business design and enterprise architecture.
+He also spreads the word on the Open Group’s ArchiMate® standard for enterprise architecture modeling, of which he has been managing the development.
+His expertise and interests range from enterprise and IT architecture to business process management.